apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - Jetty does not support the servlet specification `6.0.0` yet.
 Deployments that use an embedded Jetty servlet container may need to downgrade the version of the Servlet specification manually to `5.0.0`.
 It is likely that this might be sorted out prior to the final GA release by the time Jetty `12` is released.
+- A handful dependencies and libraries (i.e. OpenSAML) have yet to provide a final release version compatible with Spring Boot `3` and/or Jakarta APIs.
+These should hopefully finalize and publish a GA release in the next few release candidates.

-- Apache BVal has been replaced with as the primary layer for bean validation.
+- Apache BVal has been replaced with Hibernate Validator as the primary libary for bean validation.
 The former provides no support for Jakarta APIs, yet.
+- Support for Spring Cloud Sleuth has been removed, and will later on be replaced with Micrometer Tracing.
+- The [SCIM 2](https://github.com/pingidentity/scim2) library is replaced with an alternative that supports Jakarta APIs.

 <div class="alert alert-info"><strong>Usage Warning</strong><p>Remember that this is a major upgrade and may possibly
 be somewhat disruptive in the beginning.
 While most if not all CAS-specific configuration should remain exactly the same,